 Congratulations to the Farm-City Winners

-Young artists and writers from Mobile, Jackson, Houston and Shelby counties took top honors in the Alabama Farm-City poster, essay and multimedia contests at an awards luncheon April 2 in Birmingham. more>
+Budding artists, writers and video editors from Cullman, Dale, Clarke and Marshall counties won top awards in the Alabama Farm-City Committee poster, essay and multimedia contests April 7 in Birmingham. more>

 To view the winning posters and pictures of all Farm-City winners, click here.